-RUG Defenders essentially is a deck based around Defenders, with the win condition essentially being creating enough mana to kill a player in one shot with Kaervek’s Torch or Rolling Thunder.
+RUG Defenders essentially is a deck based around creatures with Defender, which means that they cannot attack.
+The win condition of the deck is creating enough mana to kill a player in one shot with Kaervek’s Torch or Rolling Thunder.
 What’s particularly interesting is that this deck is full of cards that see play in other Pauper decks and even other formats, including EDH.
-Let’s take a look at the decklist, and break down the financial impacts of each key card in this fairly rogue deck.
+Let’s take a look at the decklist.
+Then ,we’ll break down the financial impacts of each key card in this fairly rogue deck.

 4 Oona's Gatewarden

 2 Gatecreeper Vine

 4 Wall of Roots

 2 Wall of Tanglecord

 4 Axebane Guardian

 4 Stinging Barrier

 1 Deep Analysis